rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 flavor classes:

 * in the *I/O* flavor class,
   the configuration will include
-40 GB system disk and 600 GB data disk (addressable as two disks);
+  40 GB system disk and 600 GB data disk (addressable as two disks)
 * in the *Compute* flavor class, the configuration will include
   50 GB system disk and no data disk.

 System Disk
 ^^^^^^^^^^^